Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 where $\langle \Delta x^2_1(\Delta t) \rangle$ and $\langle \Delta x^2_2(\Delta t) \rangle$ are MSD at $\Delta t$ along the two coordinates, respectively.
-As the process is anisotropic, the ISF is different for each wavevector in general.
+As the process is anisotropic, the ISF is different for each wave vector in general.
 Then one can compute the maximum marginal likelihood estimator in Eq. (\ref{equ:log_lik_theta_B}) with the anisotropic ISF.
 Since the amplitude $A_j$ depends on the transformed intensity at zero lag time and image noise \cite{giavazzi2009scattering,nixon2022probing}.
 Thus, $A_j$ can be calculated similarly regardless of isotropic or anisotropic processes.
-The projected intensity on all wavevector can be used in an AIUQ approach, which makes the analysis more stable and accurate.
+The projected intensity on all wave vector can be used in an AIUQ approach, which makes the analysis more stable and accurate.